 The most common type is an acousto-optic modulator.
 The transmission losses through some crystal or glass piece are small as long as the acoustic wave is switched off, whereas strong Bragg reflection occurs with the acoustic wave switched on, so that the losses are typically of the order of 50% per pass, corresponding to 75% per double pass in a linear laser resonator.
 For generating the acoustic wave, an electronic driver is required with an RF power of the order of 1 W (or several watts for large-aperture devices) and a radio frequency (RF) of the order of 100 MHz.

 The switching speed (or modulation bandwidth) is finally limited not by the acousto-optic transducer itself, but by the acoustic velocity and the beam diameter.
 The latter implies that the switching speed becomes tentatively lower for high-power lasers, which have larger beams.

 For more details, see the article on acousto-optic Q-switches.

 Electro-optic Q Switches

-For particularly high switching speeds, as required e.g. in Q-switched microchip lasers, an electro-optic modulator can be used.
+For particularly high switching speeds, as required e.g. in Q-switched microchip lasers, an electro-optic modulator (a Pockels cell) can be used.
 Here, the polarization state of light can be modified via the electro-optic effect (or Pockels effect), and this can be turned into a modulation of the losses by using a polarizer.
 Compared with an acousto-optic devices, much higher voltages are required (which need to be switched with nanosecond speeds), but on the other hand no radiofrequency signal.

 Mechanical Q Switches